Aust shares look set to open sharply lower

-The world's key markets - bar Tokyo's Nikkei - were a sea of red on Tuesday and that negative sentiment was exacerbated on Wall Street when Federal Reserve chair Jerome Powell said, a strengthening economy and inflation boosted bets the central bank would squeeze in a fourth rate hike this year.
+European markets were dragged down by concern US interest rates could rise faster than expected following the US central bank boss' comments while the Asian data impacted British mining companies which weighed on the FTSE.

-Powell, in his prepared remarks, had hinted that the central bank would stick to its current path of gradual rate hikes, but his comments during a congressional testimony that recent data increased his confidence in rising inflation spooked the market.
+And, lower oil prices weighed on Wall Street which also was heading for a red close despite a brief lift into positive territory.

-By late afternoon , the Dow Jones Industrial Average was down 0.82 per cent, the S&P 500 had lost 0.90 per cent and the Nasdaq Composite had dropped 1.08 per cent.
+Shortly before the close, the Dow Jones Industrial Average was down 1.09 per cent, the S&P 500 was 0.44 per cent lower and the Nasdaq Composite was down 0.41 per cent.

-Locally, in economic news on Wednesday, the Reserve Bank of Australia is due to release financial aggregates figures.
+Locally, in economic news on Thursday, the Reserve Bank is due to release its Index of commodity prices.

-In equities news, Harvey Norman, Noni B, Bega Cheese, Virgin Australia, Retail Food Group, Ramsay Health Care, Bubs Australia and Adelaide Brighton are expected to release earnings report..
+The Australian Bureau of Statistics is expected to release private capital expenditure and expected expenditure data for the December quarter.

-The Australian market on Tuesday rose for a fifth straight session as positive offshore leads contributed to gains for miners and banks.
+Meanwhile the Ai Group's Australian Performance Manufacturing index is set to be released.

 CURRENCY SNAPSHOT AT 0700 AEDT: